fbpx

 Left: Violin teaching artist and Learning and Teaching Associate Felipe Tobar Blanco and Saxophone teaching artist Sam Hight perform “Sweet Home Chicago” with SLAM Jazz Ensemble at Big Night 2023.
 Right: SLAM Jazz Ensemble conductor Felix Ponce conducts “Sweet Home Chicago.”

 April is Jazz Appreciation Month!
-We asked three of our teaching artists who are jazz musicians what inspires them about jazz and why musicians and non-musicians alike should appreciate the genre.
+We asked three of our teaching artists who are jazz musicians what inspires them about the genre and why musicians and non-musicians alike should appreciate it.
 Read what Felipe Tobar Blanco, Felix Ponce, and Sam Hight have to say below.

 Q: What experience do you have learning, playing, or teaching jazz?